 Two caveats: You must be at least 18 to open an account.
 And U.S. users can make payments to U.S.-based recipients only, according to a company spokesperson.
 (UK residents can use Cash App to send and receive money within the UK.)

-Users are allowed to send “up to $250 within any seven-day period and receive up to $1,000 within any 30-day period,” according to Cash App’s website.
+Cash App has a transfer limit for how much you can send and how much you can receive.
+Users are allowed to send “up to $250 within any seven-day period and receive up to $1,000 within any 30-day period,” according to the website.

 Once you’ve verified your account by giving information like your name, date of birth, etc., those limits are lifted, according to a Cash App representative.